noahbkim/csgopp/README.md

 # csgopp

 A generalized, high-performance library for working with CS:GO demos.
-All credit goes to [`markus-wa`'s `demoinfocs-golang`](https://github.com/markus-wa/demoinfocs-golang), without which all of this would have been impossible.
+All credit goes to [`markus-wa`'s `demoinfocs-golang`](https://github.com/markus-wa/demoinfocs-golang), without which this would have been an impossible undertaking.

 This project provides a couple things: